CodeOn-ArK/ESP32_basic/README.md

 # ESP32_basic
-This repo contains basic implemntation of WiFi/Bluetooth codes on a ESP32 that i gathered from here and there
+This repo contains basic implemntation of WiFi/Bluetooth codes or regular stuffs on a ESP32 that I gathered from here and there